Once upon a time, I was a nobody. Now I’m a pro at guest posting.

 Rather than try to convince you that guest posting can add fuel to any career path or service… instead, I asked 35 influencer-status leaders in a variety of industries three questions:

-- Has guest blogging helped you grow your business?
+- Has guest posting helped you grow your business?

-- How has guest blogging helped grow your business?
+- How has guest posting helped grow your business?

-- What’s the one thing you wish you knew when you started?
+- What’s the one thing you wish you knew when you started guest posting?